-For information about using OBs and SFC13, refer to the System Software for S7-300 and S7-400 System and Standard Functions Reference Manual.
-To view this manual from a computer where STEP 7 is installed, select the menu command Start > Simatic > Documentation > English, and double-click "STEP 7 - System and Standard Functions for S7-300 and S7-400".
+For information about using OBs and SFC13, see the online help for STEP 7 or the System Software for S7-300/400 System and Standard Functions Reference Manual.
+To view this manual from a computer where STEP 7 is installed, select the Start > Simatic > Documentation > English menu command and then double-click "STEP 7 - System and Standard Functions for S7-300 and S7-400".